Dr Julia Alfano

 - Certificate in Cognitive Therapies

-- Theraplay levels 1 and Level 2 including group Theraplay
+- Theraplay level 1 including group Theraplay.
+Theraplay Lewel 2 completion in 2026

 - Professional Doctorate in Educational,and Child Psychology